 I do not intend to blur the fact that the above is an argument of corroboration, not a proof, and that the Parmenidean conception was, and remains, an alternative that cannot be easily dismissed for any conception of the world as plurality.
 Therefore we will remain with the assumption that the world is a world of plurality on the basis of our working hypothesis (the rule of basic existence) and not on the basis of a quasi-proof (still, I will try to further corroborate it later below).
 At the end of the day it should always be remembered that the external world which is relevant to our lives is not the noumenal world but the real world (as defined above), and that world is certainly a world of plurality.

 We have said a few things about the noumenal world: That it exists, that one does not have to assume that it is populated only by subjects and that it is a world of plurality.
-From this point on, all the principles of the first metaphysic, as elaborated in the first section, apply to it.
+From this point on, all the principles of the First Metaphysic, as elaborated in the first section, apply to it.
 Among them is the fact that every plurality is ordered, since it is captured by concepts (by the rule of universal conceptualization).
 In principle, we ought to stop here, since the noumenal world is outside our reach, and whatever we try to say about it would be speculative.

 That is correct, but not fully correct.
 We ourselves live in the sphere of thought, and one of the cognitive functions that build this sphere is abduction, i.e. the suggestion of the best explanation (function 5.3 in the list presented above at Chap. ###).
 As we remember, the cognitive functions, abduction included, build the world of thought within all the subjects, and consequently also the world of reality.
 Now the question is whether that function is also relevant to the relation between the spheres of noumenon and thought.
 If it is, we can say one more thing about the noumenal world.
 I am not sure about the answer to this question, but will present its different sides.